alex-spataru/frc-robot-programming/GLOSSARY.md

 ## roboRIO

 The on-board computer of the robot.
 It loads your robot code and manages attached controllers and devices.
-Click [here](Book/Chapters/1.1.md) for more information.

 ## PDP

 Acronym for "Power Distribution Panel".
 It distributes electrical power to all the controllers and devices that need it.
-Click [here](Book/Chapters/1.2.md) for more information.

 ## RSL